Victor Corea: Beating of the Hēwisi Drums

 Hēwisi Pūjā is a Sri Lankan form of a traditional Buddhist religious music, often performed at temples.
 During British colonial rule in Ceylon, the beating of the Hēwisi drums at the Temple of the Tooth or Sri Dalada Maligawa (Sinhala: ශ්රී දළදා මාළිගාව) in Kandy, Sri Lanka was ordered to be stopped by a British Official who resided in the area under the pretence of public disturbance.
 In an act of civil disobedience against British administrative authority, Corea ordered the Diyawadana Nilame (office of the temple's chief lay custodian) to order the temple to resume the beating of the drums or that he would 'beat them himself'.
 Corea also allegedly sardonically informed the Official that he should change his residence before undermining longstanding cultural and religious traditions.
 Fearing a larger revolt, the order was revoked by the Official.

 Personal life and family

 Corea remained in his hometown of Chilaw for most of his life.
 He was married twice, and had 13 children.

 His first marriage was to Sita Corea née de Alwis, until the two divorced.
 They had 4 sons, Carlton, Siddhartha, Norman, Eric, and 1 daughter, Sara.
 Said to have been influenced by his grandfather, Corea's eldest grandson from this marriage, Deshamanya Dr. Gamani Corea, was the secretary-general of the United Nations Conference on Trade and Development and Under-Secretary-General of the United Nations from 1974 to 1984.
-Likewise inspired, his great-grandson Radheesh Ameresekere is a moral & political philosopher.
+Likewise inspired, his great-grandson Radheesh Ameresekere is a legal & political philosopher, trained at Harvard University and McGill University.

 His second marriage was to Vivienne Corea née Nissanka, from 1906 until his death in 1962.
 They had two sons, Sri Sangabo and Edward Charles Vickrema, and six daughters, Leila, Ratna, Rupa, Chandrani, Lihini, and Indira.